RetroColossus/Work-Day-Scheduler/readme.md

 # Quiz Project

-  ### This a simple scheduler project where I created a day planner with working hours between 9-5
+  ### This is a simple scheduler project where I created a day planner with working hours between 9-5

   ## Code used: HTLM, CSS, and JQUERY.